stefanoghisoni-adv/utm_normalizer/README.md

-# UTM Source Normalizer for Google Tag Manager
+# UTM Normalizer for Google Tag Manager

 A custom variable template for **Google Tag Manager Web containers** that returns the complete Page Location while normalizing Meta source codes and renaming custom tracking parameters to standard UTM names.

+Unlike a source-only normalizer, the template can normalize the full UTM structure by mapping additional custom parameters—such as `utm_traffic`—to their standard equivalents, such as `utm_medium`.

 It is designed for campaigns that use Meta's `{{site_source_name}}` macro, which may generate values such as `fb`, `ig`, `msg`, `ws`, `th`, or `an`.
 These values can be translated into naming conventions suitable for **Google Analytics 4** or **HubSpot**.